githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 - Under **Suggestions** matching public code, select the dropdown menu, then click **Allow** to allow suggestions matching public code, or **Block** to block suggestions matching public code.
 - To confirm your new settings, click **Save**.

-## Enabling or disabling telemetry
+### Enabling or disabling telemetry

 Enabling or disabling telemetry allows you to choose whether your code snippets are collected and retained by GitHub.
-Additionally, you can choose if your code snipper is further processed and shared with Microsoft and OpenAI by adjusting your user settings.
+Additionally, you can choose if your code snippet is further processed and shared with Microsoft and OpenAI by adjusting your user settings.

 :::image type="content" source="../media/4-configure-github-copilot Telemetry.png" alt-text="Allow GitHub to use my code snippets for product improvements.":::